How to make a passive income with a blog

 Header bidding

-Header bidding, the best alternative to AdSense and other similar networks, is the best option for maximizing ad earnings.
+Header bidding, the best alternative to AdSense and other similar networks, is the best option for maximising ad earnings.
 Header bidding is a programmatic technique that brings an array of ad networks together to bid for your ad units simultaneously.

 It sounds very techy, but it just means they’ll put your ads in front of many more suppliers to get the best rates and better quality ads.
 The increase in competition boosts earnings for bloggers anywhere between 50-200% when they switch from AdSense!